 Sometimes you can simply reduce the amount of food that your dog eats in order to start weight loss.
 Other times this can be difficult, as the dog feels hungry and starts unwanted begging behavior.
-This is when you need to reach for the best dog food for Dachshunds that is a weight control or low calorie formula.
+This is when you need to reach for the best dog food for Dachshunds which is a weight control or low-calorie formula.

-My top pick is Natural Balance Fat Dogs Low Calorie Formula.
-Despite its funny name, this food does a great job in keeping your dog feeling fuller for longer.
+My top pick is Natural Balance Fat Dogs Low-Calorie Formula.
+Despite its funny name, this food does a great job of keeping your dog feeling fuller for longer.
 Satiety is often key in preventing begging behavior and achieving weight loss.
-Fat Dogs formula contains a variety of “bulking” ingredients like garbanzo beans and barley to help your dog feel fuller, longer.
+Fat Dogs formula contains a variety of “bulking” ingredients like garbanzo beans and barley to help your dog feel fuller and longer.

-This diet is by prescription only, but it works beautifully in most dogs that can’t seem to shed the pounds using over-the-counter foods.
-It also contains joint-support ingredients like omega-3 fatty acids, glucosamine and chondroitin sulfate, to help get your pet moving.
+This diet is by prescription only, but it works beautifully in most dogs that can’t seem to shed pounds using over-the-counter foods.
+It also contains joint-support ingredients like omega-3 fatty acids, glucosamine, and chondroitin sulfate, to help get your pet moving.

 Dachshunds are considered “senior” or “geriatric” around 8-10 years of age.
 As they age, their nutritional requirements change as well.
-Mental function can start to decline, dental disease develops and their back can start to ache.
+The mental function can start to decline, the dental disease develops and their back can start to ache.
 It is best to choose the best dog food for Dachshunds that will help to support them and their medical challenges through their golden years.

 My top pick in this category is Natural Balance Synergy.
 Natural Balance is another high-quality dog food manufacturer with a great track record for quality products.
 Their Synergy formula provides balanced nutrition for senior dogs and boasts an ingredients list that will help to promote all body systems.